 Legacy Data Centers Simply Aren’t Efficient

-Although organizations are increasingly investing in sustainability initiatives, inefficient legacy data centers remain common.
+Although organizations are investing in sustainability initiatives, inefficient legacy data centers remain common.
 Their use of heat-generating, spinning disks requires tremendous amounts of electricity, water, and money to keep them running and cool.
 Too often, there is a singular focus on maintaining uptime, rather than doing so in a way that is environmentally responsible.
 Energy consumption isn’t tracked.
 Meanwhile, costs and energy continue to rise as data workloads increase.

-As climate-related challenges grow, organizations face an increasing reality that the environment can no longer sustain the impact of storing data on outdated, inefficient technology.
+As climate-related challenges grow, organizations face the reality that the environment can no longer sustain the impact of storing data on outdated, inefficient technology.
 With pressure to achieve carbon neutrality, even those that have gone all-flash are seeing data growth on an exponential level.
 I&O leaders understand that the cutting-edge technologies they invest in today will eventually reach a new environmental limitation.

 Is All-flash a Solution?

 All-flash arrays from Pure Storage were built specifically to improve environmental sustainability in the data center.
-DirectFlash offers greater density, lower power consumption, and lower cooling costs, delivering an impressive impact on customer operations and costs while supporting sustainability initiatives.
+DirectFlash® offers greater density, lower power consumption, and lower cooling costs, delivering an impressive impact on customer operations and costs while supporting sustainability initiatives.

-Go deeper with “Better Science, Vol. 1”
+Go deeper with “Better Science, Volume 1

 Promote Environmental Best Practices with Pure Storage

-- Improved visibility: AIOPs platform analytics help quantify energy consumption with simulation modeling, and environmental and sustainability metrics.
+• Improved visibility: AIOps platform analytics help quantify energy consumption with simulation modeling and environmental and sustainability metrics.
 With heightened visibility, organizations can assess impact, forecast capacity and performance, and make data-driven decisions to meet environmental goals.

 Go Green with Orange